-Like butterflies, ladybugs arrive on Earth through a wondrous process of transformation called **metamorphosis**.
+Like butterflies, ladybugs arrive on Earth through a wondrous process of transformation called metamorphosis.
 That's where tiny eggs hatch larvae that eventually become ladybugs, also known as lady beetles.
 These colorful insects may seem inconsequential, but they help eliminate pests that attack the food people eat.
-The ladybird production process involves **four stages**.
-The total life span of a ladybug can be up to 1 or 2 years.
+All told, the ladybird life cycle involves four stages.
+The life expectancy of ladybugs depends on a variety of factors like weather and predators.
+If all goes well, though, the total life span of a ladybug can be up to 1 or 2 years.

 Humble Beginnings: The Egg Stage